 While most business owners are only too happy to discuss their experiences hiring freelancers, there’s noticeably little information about working with Andela.
 Quora users, for example, frequently ask questions about the process with the company—and often, what they get in return is promotional material from folks at Andela.

 As Quartz Africa explained in its discussion of Andela’s Africa layoffs, most European and North American companies were top-shelf clients for the company.

-Smaller—and local—startups in Africa seemingly can’t afford to hire via Andela.
-That leaves a bit of a sour taste in the mouths of clients who choose Andela because of its philanthropic efforts.
+Smaller—and local—startups in Africa can’t afford to hire via Andela.
+That leaves a bit of a sour taste in the mouths of clients who choose Andela because of its culture to make it a great place to work.
 But it’s worth noting that what constitutes a “reasonable” rate in the United States doesn’t necessarily translate to other countries.

 So, what’s the bottom line?
 Unfortunately, Andela doesn’t advertise rates on its website.

 Of course, that doesn’t stop Forbes from reporting Andela’s rates averaging $50,000 to $120,000 per developer.